Winegrowing

 On average, one hectare of vines produces 50 to 60 hectolitres of wine, or around 6,600 to 8,000 bottles.

-It should be noted that in Champagne, yields are expressed in kilograms per hectare (kg/ha) rather than hectolitres per hectare (hl/ha).
-This practice is specific to the region and has several explanations:
+It should be noted that in Champagne, yields are expressed in kilograms per hectare (kg/ha) rather than in hectolitres per hectare (hl/ha).
+This practice is explained by historical tradition, the unique vinification process of the Champagne method, the annual market regulation by the Comité Champagne, and the variable extraction rate from one year to another.

-The selling price of a bottle has a major impact on profitability.
-An estate producing top-of-the-range wines, such as certain Burgundy or Côtes de Bordeaux crus, will be able to make a living from a smaller surface area than a producer of entry-level wines or vins de pays.
+The sale price of a bottle has a major impact on profitability.
+An estate producing high-end wines, such as certain Burgundy crus or Côtes de Bordeaux, can live off a smaller acreage than a producer of entry-level wines or country wines.
 Distribution channels (direct sales, trade, export) also influence margins.

 Production costs